As trial lawyers, we believe in fighting for what is right, in the courtroom and in our community.

 There are needs in our community that go beyond the legal field – human needs – and each of the partners in our firm actively works with one or more charities or non-profit organizations that serve the Houston community.
 We assist in whatever way we can through donations, volunteering, or offering legal advice.
 Our connections to these organizations go much deeper than volunteering or donating.
 We have been touched personally by these organizations in one way or another.
 They helped us when we needed them, and now we are giving back.

 The Hagans Family, and the firm, has been involved with JDRF since William Hagans was diagnosed with type 1 diabetes at the age of 12.
 JDRF was a tremendous resource and provided incredible support for years.
 So now we are proud to give back to JDRF.
 Fred Hagans is a past president and remains on the advisory board.
-William Hagans has also served on the board of directors and executive committee, co-chaired the annual JDRF Promise Ball, and remains on the advisory board.
+William Hagans is the current president of the Houston community board.

 JDRF is the leading global organization funding type 1 diabetes (T1D) research.
 Its mission is to accelerate life-changing breakthroughs to cure, prevent and treat T1D and its complications.
 To accomplish this, JDRF has invested nearly $2 billion in research funding since its inception.
 It is an organization built on a grassroots model of people connecting in their local communities, collaborating regionally for efficiency and broader fundraising impact, and uniting on a national stage to pool resources, passion and energy.
 Hagans Montgomery Hagans is proud to be involved with JDRF and to be the presenting sponsor for JDRF’s annual Promise Ball.